-PC5400 Printer/DVACS Module
+PC5400 Printer Module

 The PC5400 Printer Module allows the panel to print out all events that occur on the system to any serial printer.
-The printout will contain the time, date and the event that occurred.
-The PC5400DVACS module allows the PC1555 control panel to communicate over a DVACS communications network.
+The print-out will contain the time, date and the event that occurred.

 LINKS1000 Cellular Communicator